demidenm/PyReliMRI/docs/icc_funcs.rst

                                     atlas_dir='/tmp/', icc_type='icc_1')

-This will run alot faster than the `voxelwise_icc` method as it it creating a mask (slower for probabilistic) and looping over \
+This will run A LOT faster than the `voxelwise_icc` method as 'roi_icc' is reducing the voxel dimensions to ROI dimension (slower for probabilistic) and looping over \
 the length of ROIs in the atlas.
+So in many cases it is reducing 200,000 voxel calculations to 400 ROI calculations.

-You can accesss the array of estimates and plot the Nifti image using:
+You can access the array of estimates and plot the Nifti image using:
 .. code-block:: python

     from nilearn import plotting